ground-creative/mcp-os-tools-python/README.md

 # MCP Server OS Tools

-This is a python bundle to use with the mcp python container: https://github.com/ground-creative/mcp-container-python
+This is a python bundle to use with the mcp python container:<br>
+https://github.com/ground-creative/mcp-container-python

 ## Installation